 Tourists and non-Germans associate the Dirndl dress with Oktoberfest and the Sound of Music.
 In Austria, they are still very much a part of community life.
 Every respectable Austrian woman has one hanging in her cupboard.
-This guide will help you find the perfect Dirndl for you.

 The many looks of a Dirndl dress